truenas/middleware/docs/userguide/index.rst

 .. note:: for FTP, the type of client does not matter when it comes to the type of ACL.
 This means that you always use Unix ACLs, even if Windows clients will be accessing FreeNAS® via FTP.

-#.  **Configure anonymous FTP** in Services → FTP by setting the following attributes:
+#.  **Configure anonymous FTP** in :menuselection:`Services --> FTP` by setting the following attributes:

 * check the box *Allow Anonymous Login*

 * Path: browse to the volume/dataset/directory to be shared

 #.  **Start the FTP service** in Control Services.
-Click the red OFF button next to FTP.
-After a second or so, it will change to a blue ON , indicating that
+Click the red "OFF" button next to FTP.
+After a second or so, it will change to a blue ON, indicating that
     the service has been enabled.

 #.  **Test the connection** from a client using a utility such as